AbdoAyman753/JavaScript-Fundamentals/Advanced/Day_2/Task_1/README.md

-#Contents
+# Contents:
-Rectangle constructor function with functions implemented in prototype.
+- Rectangle constructor function with functions implemented in prototype.
-Static functions and property to count no. of instances of this class
+- Static functions and property to count no. of instances of this class